web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/basic/html-template.md

 };
 ```

-You can also set the apple-touch-icon under iOS through the [html.appIcon](/en/api/config-html.html#htmlappicon) config.
+You can also set the apple-touch-icon for iOS system through the [html.appIcon](/en/api/config-html.html#htmlappicon) config.

 ```ts
 export default {